Overview

 Reporting Components

-The OCP® Reporting is divided into four main components:
+The OCP® Reporting is divided into two main components:

-To produce near real-time reports on top of the underlying data, the DWH infrastructure is used.
-Reporting metrics are broken down into 5-minute intervals and updated near real time, with an additional watermark of 5 minutes.
-This means any data delay (due to external services) can be captured even with up to 5 minutes delay.
-These metrics will be publicly available also through the Metrics API.
+To produce near real-time reports on top of the underlying data, the Data Warehouse infrastructure is used.
+Reporting metrics are broken down into 5-minute intervals and updated near real-time, with an additional watermark of 5 minutes.
+This means any data delay (due to external services) can be captured even with up to a five-minute delay.
+These metrics are publicly available through the Metrics API.

 Sessions